NZOI/NZOI.github.io/nzic/index.md

 - Monday 29 June - Sunday 5 July
 - Monday 17 August - Sunday 23 August

+Please not that this year, unlike in previous years, the first round is **not** during the last week of term 1.
+It is during the second to last week instead.

 ### Updates

 For interested teachers, parents, and students who do not want to register, you can still [sign up to the NZIC mailing list](https://forms.gle/Vhe8M6hUMfByhFAA8).
 We will keep you informed about upcoming rounds, results, solutions, and camp selection.
 You may unsubscribe at any time.